DennisSchmidtOTHRegensburg/ControVolEclipsePlugin/README.md

 # ControVol Eclipse-Plugin
 ## An Eclipse-Plugin for controlled Schema-Evolution in NoSQL-Datastore MongoDB/Google Datastore.

 Schema-free datastores like MongoDB or Google Datastore provide high flexiblity in agile software development.
-In such a process the software is released early and then updated frequently.
+In such a process the software is released early and updated frequently.
 Furthermore in professional software development objectmapper-libraries like Morphia are used to fill the gap between the object-orientated program-language and the datastore-model.
 Those objectmappers implicate a schema in the otherwise schema-free datastore.
-Through frequent updates of the software big problems occur after changing the schema resp. class-declarations (schema-evolution): After changing the class-declaration pervious saved objects keep their schema and were then loaded with the new class-declaration.
+With frequent updates of the software problems occur after changing the schema resp. class-declarations (schema-evolution): After changing the class-declaration pervious saved objects keep their schema and were then loaded with the new class-declaration.
-As a result dataloss or runtime errors could occure.
+As a result dataloss or runtime errors may occure.
 This Eclipse-Plugin supports developers on controlled schema evolution with the objectmappers Morphia for MongoDB and Objectify for Google Datatstore.
 Changes made to class-declarations are compared to earlier releases of the software.
-The plugin detects possible problems and offers solutions through the Eclipse QuickFix Popup.
+The plugin detects possible problems and offers solutions through the Eclipse-QuickFix Popup.

-There are two videos available showing possible uses cases:
+There are two videos available in the doc-folder showing possible uses cases:
 - In the first video the Eclipse-Plugin detects that renaming an attribute leads to data loss.
 Therefore it suggests using proper annotations of the used objectmapper.
 - In the second video the type of an attribute is changed from String to Integer.
 The plugin detects that a runtime-error will occur and suggests proper solutions.